 The face recognition technology is enabled by the front camera, facial 3D map, and infrared image.
 A good example to demonstrate how it works is to view Face ID unlock feature of a much-talked-of iPhone X. Its front camera projects 30,000 dots on the person’s face to make a unique and accurate geometry-based pattern.
 The infrared camera that also catches an image to identify a person in any lighting and adapt to daily changes in the person’s appearance (make-up, glasses, hat, beard, etc.) reads the pattern and sends it to the neural engine.
 Then, images are transformed into a mathematical representation to match it with the initial facial pattern of the user.

 Although the advanced technology behind Face ID allows being recognized from any angle and in total darkness, it still requires refinement.
-There were some cases of when the camera distinguished close relatives and other unrelated people of the same race as owners of the identical face.
+There were some cases of failed recognition when the camera distinguished close relatives and other unrelated people of the same race as owners of the identical face.
 Perhaps, the algorithm behind the technology was less tested to discern all existing races.

 Hence, these crucial gaps mean that Face ID cannot fully substitute 2F authentication and function as a single authentication factor.